ARMmbed/mbed-os-5-docs/docs/tutorials/bootloader.md

-## Creating and Using a Bootloader
+## Creating and using a bootloader

 This guide explains how to create a bootloader, how to create a main program to go with the bootloader and how to use this bootloader to perform software updates.